lokkery/bannercraft/README.md

 ## 🔒 Built by Lokkery

-Bannercraft is a side tool built and open-sourced by **[Lokkery](https://lokkery.com)** — a shared development environment booking platform for software teams.
+Quickbanner is a side tool built and open-sourced by **[Lokkery](https://lokkery.com)** — a shared development environment booking platform for software teams.

 ### What is Lokkery?